Segal (company): History

 Segal was founded in 1939 by Martin E. Segal as the Martin E. Segal Company in New York, which provided consultants and actuaries for employee benefit plans.

 In 1969, the company founded Segal Advisors as its investment consulting unit.
 In 1991, the company’s name was shortened to The Segal Co.
 When Segal acquired Rogerscasey in 2012, the name of the investment unit changed to Segal Rogerscasey.

 In 2013, Segal’s Fiduciary Liability Insurance Practice was incorporated as the insurance brokerage subsidiary of Segal and renamed Segal Select Insurance Services, Inc. At the end of 2013, Segal Consulting opened its Edmonton office to better serve its clients in Western Canada.
 The company had previously opened offices in Calgary, Montreal, and Toronto.

 In 2016, the firm announced the upcoming acquisition of the Marco Consulting Group.
 The acquisition became effective January 1, 2017, and Segal Rogerscasey became Segal Marco Advisors.
-The new group had combined advisory assets of more than $500 billion.
+The new company had combined advisory assets of more than $500 billion.

 In 2019, Segal’s communication practice combined with the acquisition of Benz Communications to form Segal Benz.

 In 2020, Segal acquired LRWL Inc., a provider of public sector retirement systems implementation services, integrating its team into Segal’s Administration, Technology, and Consulting Practice.
 This acquisition enhances Segal’s support for public sector entities, which was noted by David Blumenstein, Segal’s CEO.

 In 2022, Segal acquired Michigan-based insurance broker Union Services Agency, which provides services to labor organizations, multiemployer funds and public sector entities.
 The same year, it acquired Milliman’s San Francisco investment consulting practice.

 In 2024, Segal acquired a commercial insurance book business from J.A.
 Mariano agency.

 Also in 2024, Segal's State Employee Health Study examined 2023–2024 medical and prescription drug plans for full-time state employees across all 50 states.
 Released with an interactive map, the report showed that most states offered multiple plan options, over half included high-deductible plans with HSA contributions, and regional differences affected employee costs and prescription drug coverage.

+In 2025, John DeMairo was appointed President and Chief Executive Officer of Segal, succeeding David Blumenstein after a ten-year tenure.
+DeMairo previously served as head of Segal Marco Advisors and as Vice Chair of the Board of Directors at the privately held firm.